 But activists do not see it this way.
 A boycott of Taco Bell began three years ago with a few people in the Florida area, but has been widely supported by national religious organizations.
 What will the boycott accomplish?
 It could cause lower profits for Taco Bell, leading to curbs on its production, leading to fewer tomato purchases, which leads to lower profits for growers and thus lower wages and layoffs.
 The end result is that the workers will be worse off.
 No matter how bad off you think these workers are, there is one sure way to make their plight worse: cut off their place within the economy of the division of labor.

 And yet, that is precisely what the activists propose to do.
 Whether they do it through consumer boycotts or by forcing all migrant workers into a union that will impose high wage costs on the growers, it cannot be good for the poor.
 If the growers were to pay high wages, they would be culling from a different segment of the labor pool, and leave the poor to languish.

 No one doubts the sincerity of these activists.
 But they are not thinking beyond step one.
-Their policy prescriptions such as kicking corporations out of the developing world, unionizing workers, taxing businesses of all sorts, imposing benefits that business cannot afford to pay, can only make everyone worse off.
-These policies harm economic growth, impede on the right of association, violate private property, and hamper the hard work of enterprise and economic development.
+Their policy prescriptions – such as kicking corporations out of the developing world, unionizing workers, taxing businesses of all sorts, and imposing benefits that business cannot afford to pay – can only make everyone worse off.
+These policies harm economic growth, impede the right of association, violate private property, and hamper the hard work of enterprise and economic development.